-Human resources professionals across the country are going into 2018 with a lot on their minds.
+Human resources departments across the country are going into 2018 with a lot on their minds.
 Not surprisingly, the workplace topic everyone’s talking about right now makes their list of greatest challenges: sexual harassment.

 That’s according to a survey conducted in October by XpertHR of more than 1,000 small, medium, and large employers.